MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/app-developer-get-started.md

 ## Example: Core Client Library from Swagger (in CSharp)

 This example shows how you can use the `rserver-swagger-9.1.0.json` swagger file to build a client library to interact with the core operationalization APIs from your application.
+For other versions, get the file from `https://microsoft.github.io/deployr-api-docs/swagger/<version>/rserver-swagger-<version>.json` where <version> is the R Server product version.

 Build and use a core R Server 9.1.0 client library from swagger in CSharp and Azure Active Directory authentication:

-1. Download `rserver-swagger-9.1.0.json` from https://microsoft.github.io/deployr-api-docs/swagger/rserver-swagger-9.1.0.json.
+1. Download `rserver-swagger-9.1.0.json` from https://microsoft.github.io/deployr-api-docs/swagger/9.1.0/rserver-swagger-9.1.0.json.

 1. Build the statically generated client library files for CSharp from the `rserver-swagger-9.1.0.json` swagger.
    Notice the language is `CSharp` and the namespace is `IO.Swagger.Client`.